Azure/terraform-cdk-constructs/API.md

 ---

-##### `ehClusterProps`<sup>Required</sup> <a name="ehClusterProps" id="@microsoft/terraform-cdk-constructs.azure_eventhub.Cluster.Initializer.parameter.ehClusterProps"></a>
+##### `props`<sup>Required</sup> <a name="props" id="@microsoft/terraform-cdk-constructs.azure_eventhub.Cluster.Initializer.parameter.props"></a>

-- *Type:* @microsoft/terraform-cdk-constructs.azure_eventhub.ClusterProps
+- *Type:* @microsoft/terraform-cdk-constructs.azure_eventhub.EventHubClusterProps

 The properties for configuring the Event Hub Cluster.

 These properties include:
-- `resourceGroup`: Required.
-The Azure Resource Group in which the cluster will be deployed.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `name`: Required.
 The name of the Event Hub Cluster.
   - `skuName`: Optional.
 The SKU name for the cluster, which determines the pricing and capabilities.
                Currently, the only supported value is "Dedicated_1".
 Defaults to "Dedicated_1" if not specified.
   - `tags`: Optional.
 Tags for resource management and categorization.

 Example usage:
 ```typescript